We Both Know I'm Right, answered by Bet van Beeren

 Now, to where you’re wrong.
 Keeping things pent up is unhealthy, but so is making your partner the keeper of your emotions.
 It may make you feel better to tell your partner you’re sad or jealous, but if he’s even half-way decent, he’ll take your feelings on his shoulders.
 If he cares about you, he will want you to be happy and will try to fix the problem, even if it’s not his to fix.
 You should pay attention to when an emotion rises to the level of sharing the burden with him and when it is something for you to acknowledge to yourself before letting it go.

 Those of us who lived through the occupation and the hunger winter, we don’t talk about those years.
-Some of us hid Jews and Resistance caches in our homes, others put their heads down and tried to get along.
+Some of us hid our Jewish neighbors and guns for the Resistance in our homes.
+Others put their heads down and tried to get by.
 How could we possibly speak across that gulf?
 When Amsterdam was liberated, though, all of us rushed into the sun to sing and dance and love again.
 We threw ourselves into whatever joy we could find because we’d learned how easily it could all go away.
 I urge you two to find all the light you can, in each other and in your lives.
 Happiness is too precious a gift to be wasted.

 Bet van Beeren